Twistzz: 2015

 Twistzz joined his first professional team Tectonic in October 2015.
-In December 2015, Twistzz joined SapphireKelownaDotCom along with veteran In-Game Leader Kyle "OCEAN" O'Brien.
+In December 2015, Twistzz joined SapphireKelownaDotCom along with veteran in-game leader Kyle "OCEAN" O'Brien.
 SapphireKelownaDotCom were signed by AGG in February 2016.
 Even at this early stage people would start seeing that he is a promising up-and-comer.

 2016

-In March, team AGG released their roster and Twistzz joined team KKona with his ex-AGG teammates for 1 week before receiving a stand-in offer from his first large organization, Team SoloMid (TSM), along with another veteran In-Game Leader Sean Gares.
+In March, team AGG released their roster and Twistzz joined team KKona with his ex-AGG teammates for a week before receiving a stand-in offer from his first large organization, Team SoloMid (TSM), along with another veteran In-Game Leader Sean Gares.
 Eventually, Twistzz was signed by TSM on a permanent basis.

 2017

 In January, TSM released Twistzz along with his teammates allowing Misfits Gaming to pick up the roster.
-In April, Twistzz joined Team Liquid (Liquid) after the departure of Jacob "Pimp" Winneche.
+In April, Twistzz joined Team Liquid after the departure of Jacob "Pimp" Winneche.
 On Liquid, Twistzz and Liquid placed 2nd at two big events, ESL One New York 2017 and ESG Tour Mykonos.
 In November Twistzz's Liquid won the Americas Minor Championship for ELEAGUE Boston 2017.